vbmade2000/simple-chat/README.md

 ## Bonus

-* Include a rusty-hook that will ensure that all code is formatted, compiles without error, and is free of clippy errors.
+* Include a pre-commit hook that will ensure that all code is formatted, compiles without error, and is free of clippy errors.
 * Create a GitHub Action that will launch your chat server and attempt to send a message to the server from the client.
 Make sure that niether the server